anrichp/Dissertation/Project Outline/Project Outline Notes.md

 - Connect Blockchain of Blockchains to both centralised systems and decentralised ledger systems (eg. Polkadot to Visa)
 - Research on the visualisation of CC-Txs.
 - Study security aspects of blockchain interoperability.
-- Understand the implications of the diferent interoperability layers (value, semantic, organisational, amoung others)
+- Understand the implications of the different interoperability layers (value, semantic, organisational, amoung others)

 ---